klibio/bndtools-klibio-templates/README.md

-# example bndtools eclipse workspace
+# Klibio Workspace with Project Templates
-This repository contains an example workspace including minimal repositories for development of eclipse products.
+This repository contains a workspace based on our workspace template and with the Klibio bndtools project templates.

 ## Build the jar